infelg/rag-doc-chat/README.md

 created by Reaktor Innovations and University of Helsinki.
 Copy the template, paste it to your GitHub README and edit! -->

-# Project Title
+# Rag-Chat: AI-Powered Conversational Documentation Assistant

-Rag-Chat: AI-Powered Conversational Documentation Assistant
+A Retrieval Augmented Generation based solution for querying any documentation

 ## Summary